zhiwehu/Python-programming-exercises/README.md

 # Python-programming-exercises
 Contain 100+ programs written in Python 2.0v in text.
 So make sure you can convert the codes for Python 3.0v as per the convenience.
-And I will be adding new Python 3.x version to get you updated
+# And I will be adding new Python 3.x version to get you updated.

 # Level	Description